Published on

 • Instantly reproducible dev environment: Try using Docker compose, VS code's Dev container feature, or maybe even Gitpod/Codespaces.
 Make sure that the config installs the tools and does the setup too (example: inserting dummy data in the db.
 Sometimes you need to wipe out the complete setup, or move to a different device, or help a junior dev with onboarding.
 All of these become extremely easy.

-• TUI: When you're a newbie, start with GUI based tools, but eventually try to move to terminal based interfaces as they can be automated easily.
+• Terminal over GUI: When you're a newbie, it's okay to start with GUI based tools, but eventually try to move to terminal based tools as they can be automated easily.

 Slow feedback